The 5th annual Polyglot Unconference.

-We are very excited to be bringing back the Vancouver Polyglot Software Conference for another year.
-The "non-denominational" software development un-conference event that encourages software developers from different stacks, background and with different opinions to come together for one day of spontaneous sharing, teaching and learning.
-Preceded by a day engaging tutorials and followed by a "just for fun of it" hack day.
+Polyglot is a "non-denominational" software development un-conference event that encourages software developers and operators from different stacks, backgrounds and with different opinions to come together for one day of spontaneous sharing, teaching and learning.

-Polyglot software development is the practice of utilizing multiple languagues, frameworks and stacks to build software.
-In many ways, and particularly for web developers, everyone seems to have at least bit of polyglot going on these days.
+Polyglot software development is the practice of utilizing multiple languages, frameworks and stacks to build software.